 Shake hands with the other team before and after the game.

 Support teammates by saying "good shot" or "good try."
-Never criticize a teammate
+Never criticize a teammate for trying.

 Accept calls and don't argue with officials.

 Treat the other team with respect and never tease or bully.

 Follow the rules of the game.